priscilla-cassandra/workflow-repo-ca/README.md

 npm run dev
 ```

-Then open a new terminal tab and run:
+Then open a new terminal tab and run the following for unit testing:

 ```bash
    npm run vitest  #To run Unit tests
 ```

+Then run either of the following for E2E testing:

 ```bash
    npm run playwright  #Opens Playwright UI for manual/interactive E2E testing